well1791/belief-systems/chapters/chapter01.md

   * x = 3 - 5 + 7

 Here is the question: Which symbol is a sign and which one is an operation?
 This time the answer might be not so clear, unless you already know how to deal with this kind of situations of course.
 However, if you need to explain this case to someone who is learning maths for the first time, it could be quite difficult.
-But, let's see if we can apply the rules that we have defined already to help us solve this problem.
+Let's see if we can apply the rules that we have defined already to help us solve this problem.

   * If all real numbers but zero can be either positive or negative then, all numbers but zero have a sign, therefore; real numbers can be written with their respective sign as one single entity.
   * If addition is an operation that depend on two numbers, and the set of numbers includes the set of real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.